anki-code/xonsh-cheatsheet/README.md

 # 3.10.9
 ```

-Where is xonsh and what version of Python it is using:
+Where is xonsh that will be started by `xonsh` command and what version of Python it is using:
 ```xsh
 which xonsh
 # /opt/homebrew/bin/xonsh